seepls/React-Calculator/README.md

 to start :
--clone the repo first
+- clone the repo first
--cd to the repo
+- cd to the repo
--npm install
+- npm install
--npm run
+- npm run
 - npm start

 .. launched ..